What exercises do NFL players do?

-When we are training strength movements to develop speed, strength movements that are explosive, or explosive strength movements that lead to speed, all these different aspects, we have to think about speed from a top-down perspective.
+When we are training strength movements to develop NFL athletes we need to focus on speed, strength, and explosive power.
+In order to develop explosive strength movements that lead to speed we have to think about speed from a top-down perspective.
 We have to look at it from the idea of “What is speed?

 If we break down the 100 meters, we see a start, a drive phase or max acceleration, a transition, and then a transition into max speed.
 So then we got to take another step back off of that and we have to ask, “When are most of our Garage Strength athletes going to be training in what range?”
 Are they training in max speed or in the start and acceleration?
-Ideally, in most cases, in most field sports, in nearly all court-based sports, we will always be training in a starting position and through the max acceleration phase, especially for court-based sports.
-Field sports will almost always focus on starting strength into max acceleration.
+Ideally, in most cases, football players will always be training in a starting position and through the max acceleration phase.
 Almost 80-90% of the time when training speed for field-based sports, we need to be focusing on these ranges.
 Think about it–athletes are running and stopping, running and stopping.
-Rarely do athletes get to their top-end speed.
+Rarely, do athletes get to their top-end speed.

 5. Weighted Quarter Squat Jumps W/ XPT Half Rack